Does No Fault Divorce In Illinois Make It Easier?

 How long you were married: The shorter you were together, the more likely there will be a 50/50 split.
 However, if there is a longer marriage and a large income disparity, the court could very well award more assets to the spouse with a lower income.

-Contact A Chicago No Fault Divorce Attorney Now
+Contact Our Chicago No-Fault Divorce Attorney Now

 If you are getting divorced in Chicago, it is essential to be represented by an attorney who will ensure you are treated fairly.
 The Chicago no-fault divorce attorneys at Gordon & Perlut, LLC can help you.